xqbkubiak/minecraft-apple-farmer/README.md

 ## ⚙️ Configuration

+The mod automatically generates a configuration file at `config/applebot.json`.
+You can edit this file manually or use the in-game commands. **All changes made via commands are automatically saved!**

 ### Repair Modes
 - **OFF** - No automatic tool repair
 - **COMMAND** - Uses server command (default: `/repair`)